-Links to two other electrified lines will be electrified.
-These are to Carlton Road Junction on the Thameslink/Midland main line, and the Harringay Park curve to Ferme Park, providing a vital link to the East Coast main line.
+Links to two other electrified lines were also due to be electrified.
+These are to Carlton Road Junction on the Thameslink/Midland main line, and the Harringay Park curve to Ferme Park providing a vital link to the East Coast main line.

 A better greener image - improving the environmentElectric trains are cleaner and quieter than diesels, and will fit in with TfL’s aim of promoting the Overground as a fast and modern equivalent of the Underground.
 This in turn will boost the image of the service and areas served by the line, thus assisting regeneration.

 Cutting emissions and pollutantsElectrification will play rail's part in reducing oxides of nitrogen, one of the worst by-products of diesel propulsion.